svermeulen/vim-macrobatics/README.md

 Without the `<nowait>` setting here, after hitting `q`, vim will always wait for another keypress for the built-in macro mapping, even if you add a mapping for `q` by itself.

+## FAQ

+* **How do I select a specific macro from the history after executing `:DisplayMacroHistory`?**

+    The easiest way to do this is to execute `x[m` where `x` is the number associated with the macro as displayed by `:DisplayMacroHistory`

+* **Why should I use a named macro for a custom key map?
+Why can't I just directly map to the contents of the macro register?**

+    Yes, this approach usually works as well.
+Assuming the macro you want to bind is stored in the `m` register, you can accomplish this by adding the following to your `.vimrc`:

+    ```viml
+    nmap <leader>t [MACRO CONTENTS]
+    ```

+    Note that we need to use nmap here in case our macro uses any non-default mappings.
+To actually fill in the value for `[MACRO CONTENTS]`, you can paste from the `m` register like this:

+    ```viml
+    nmap <leader>t ^R^Rm
+    ```

+    We type `^R^Rm` to paste the raw values from the macro.
+Alternatively, you could create a function for your macro instead:

+    ```viml
+    function s:doSomething()
+        normal [MACRO CONTENTS]
+    endfunction

+    nnoremap <space>t :<c-u>call <sid>doSomething()<cr>
+    ```

+    However, dependending on your platform and the types of key presses used during the macro, it may not be possible to represent the macro correctly as text inside your `.vimrc`.
+This is why it's often easier and more reliable to use [named macros instead](#named-macros) which do not suffer from this problem (because named macros are stored into binary files)